UniversityofHelsinki/kamu/docs/content/roles.rst

 -----------
 Defines the permissions a member of the role has.

-Permissions can have cost and requirements, in addition to identifier, name and description.
+Permissions can have cost, value and requirements, in addition to type, identifier, name and description.
 - Requirements work the same way as role requirements.
 - Costs are used to define the cost of the membership, or a single user's total cost for all their roles.

+Permission types are:

+- account
+   - User has permission to create account.
+Some accounts may be created through Kamu, others are linked to external systems.
+- service
+   - User has permission to use a service.
+These are used to limit light account access to specific services.
+- generic
-Role permissions have no effect for the Kamu system itself, and are meant to be used by the external systems.
+   - Generic permissions have no effect for the Kamu system itself, and are meant to be used by the external systems.

 Requirements
 ------------